Using Private Health Insurance

 What are my insurance options after graduation?

-As graduating seniors begin departing for the next chapter of their lives, we wanted to circulate this helpful one-pager on the affordable healthcare opportunities now available to graduates.
-This document lays out the options available including getting health insurance through employer based coverage, staying on parents' plan until the age of 26, as well as going to HealthCare.gov to choose a plan in the Health Insurance Marketplace.
+As graduating seniors begin departing for the next chapter of their lives, insurance options may be confusing.
+Obtaining health insurance through employer-based coverage or staying on a parents' plan until the age of 26 are two options.
+In addition, HealthCare.gov provides the ability to choose a plan in the Health Insurance Marketplace.
 As you may know, graduation is a general mile marker for many significant life changes, such as expired student health insurance or moving from home, that trigger a "Special Enrollment Period" that allows a 60 day window for students to sign up for coverage in the marketplace even though the open enrollment period has ended.
-You can find more information from the College Grad Fact Sheet.

 - IF YOU HAVE A MEDICAL EMERGENCY, CALL 911 OR GO TO THE NEAREST EMERGENCY ROOM!